iSchool-590PR-2018-Summer/Final_Project_ajcav/README.md

 It was surprising that the team stacking was not as extreme as I had imaged.
 There seems to be a healthy distribution of players across various teams and positions.
 While I did begin to see convergence as I increased the number of simulations per player to 100, there may be even more room to test this.
 Unfortunately, running these tests take a long time, and tests must be run for every active player which compounds this issue.
 One possible solution would be to remove players that the user thinks will perform poorly and not simualte those players at all, or to eliminate the bottom percentile of players with each successive iteration.

 ## Instructions on how to use the program:
+The first thing to mention about this program, is that due to unmaintained libraries, you **must use Python 2.7**.
+I've tested this program using Python 2.7.11.

 There are two ways to use this program.
 The first would be to simply generate an optimal lineup for this NFL season using information from the previous seasons.
 Using this method, the user can choose the number of Monte Carlo simulatios to run, as well as include/exclude players from their optimal roster.
 One thing to note is that using the program in this way is extremely time consuming for a large number of MC simulations since the simulations are run on every player.
 If you just want to view an optimal team, you can find it in the `100_sim_optimal_team` file.
 This file was generated as the result of 100 MC simulations.

-A more useful way to use this program is to use the results of the MC simulation for a draft.
+Another way to use this program is to use the results of the MC simulation for a draft.
 The `live_draft.py` script enables a user to have a live draft, and the optimal team is generated on the fly.
 The user will be asked to enter in the picks of other members of their league, as well as their own picks.
 However, before the users turn to pick, they will be shown the *best possible roster at that point in time*.
-This means that players that other league members have picked will have been removed and substituted with the next highest scoring player that can fill the same role.
+This means that players that other league members have picked will have been removed and substituted with the next highest scoring player that can fill the same role (this may not always be the same position).

-Regardless of how you choose to use the program, the following two packages are required:
+Regardless of how you choose to use the program, the following packages are required:
 1. pandas
 2. tabulate
+3. nflgame
+4. numpy
+These can all be installed via pip. `pip install <package_name>`

 ### Creating an Optimal Team
-To create an optimal team, the numpy package must be installed `pip install numpy`.
-Also, since we need information on all of the players, the nflgame package should also be installed `pip install nflgame`.
-Since nflgame is an unmaintained package, and was built with an older version of Python, you **must use Python 2.7** for this program.
-I tested this using Python 2.7.11.
+In order to generate the optimal team, we query stats for individual players.
+These stats are obtained via the nflgame library.
 There are a few steps before we can import nflgame into our python project and get all the information we would expect to find.
 First, a small change must be made in the `update_players.py` file.
 This will most likely be found in a path similar to `C:\Python27\Lib\site-packages\nflgame\update_players.py`.
 With this file open, change line 179 from

 `last_name, first_name = map(lambda s: s.strip(), name.split(','))`